szanata/fittest/README.md

 The test context.
 Used to shared values between each test phase.

-It's a js Map object, and cannot be overwritten.
+It's a js Map object, but unfortunately there are some restrictions using it: do not set any keys or values different than Number, String, Boolean, Arrays or Literal Objects.
+This limitations is due the way this object will be serialized to be shared across the test phases or between the "beforeAll" and the tests and the "afterAll" block.

 Each phase can change it at will.